 The Tosa Inu is generally a robust and healthy breed, but like all dogs, they can be prone to specific health issues.
-Responsible breeding practices and regular veterinary care can help mitigate the risks associated with these conditions.
-Here are some of the common health issues that Tosa Inus may face:
+Responsible breeding practises and regular veterinary care can help mitigate the risks associated with these conditions.
+Here are some of the common health issues that Tosa Inus may face.

 Bloat is a life-threatening condition that can affect deep-chested breeds like the Tosa Inu.
 It occurs when the stomach fills with gas and twists on itself, cutting off blood flow.
 This condition requires immediate veterinary intervention.